trek-view/gopro2gsv/README.md

 Note, in the case of image inputs where more than one video is created (as more than 300 frames entered), there will be multiple `.gpx`, `.mp4`, and `.log` files. `-<N>` is the count of these files, starting at `1`, e.g. `my_directory_name-1.gpx`, `my_directory_name-1.mp4`, `my_directory_name-1.log`, `my_directory_name-2.gpx`, etc.

-As noted earlier, an output video should always have 5 frames.
+As noted earlier, an output video should always have 10 frames.
+The reason for this is Street View will reject videos with <=10 GPS points.

-To ensure second and third videos create by the input always have 5 or more frames, gopro2gsv packs videos to either 295 or 300 frames.
+To ensure second and third videos create by the input always have 10 or more frames, and thus 10 or more GPS points, gopro2gsv packs videos to either 290 or 300 frames.

-If >5 will exist in second video (e.g. 297 frames total in input), the video will pack to 300 frames.
-However, if <5 will exist in second video (e.g. 302 frames total in input) then the first video will pack to 295 frames and second vidoe will contain 7 frames.
+If >10 will exist in second video (e.g. 297 frames total in input), the video will pack to 300 frames.
+However, if <10 will exist in second video (e.g. 302 frames total in input) then the first video will pack to 290 frames and second vidoe will contain 12 frames.

 ### Logging